LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 &nbsp;

-I won't walk other paths now
+Won't walk more paths now

-once I made up my north.
+than my made up norths.

 &nbsp;

-All the gifts waiting
+All gifts are waiting

-in every type of lane.
+in every destined lane.

 &nbsp;

-Loose the self in motion,
+Loose myself in motion,

-go beyond sea waves.
+way beyond sea waves.

 &nbsp;

-Make myself completely

-taking pride all day.
+My real laugther shows

+as life for some is gray.

 &nbsp;

-This is all my laugther;

-life for some is gray.
+No need for searching,

+the chance igniting displays.

 &nbsp;

-No need for searching

-what I always take,

-the chance igniting.
+The time to wake up has come,

+is the time to stand up

+in where it felt most important.

 &nbsp;

-Is the time to wake,

-is the time to stand up,

-to where it felt like going.

-&nbsp;

-That is our north now;

-is time for walking
+It is time for hiking

-towards a new dream.
+towards a newer dream.